wombleton/gitlaw-nz/acts/L/Land Transfer Act 1952.md

     *   (b) to give any explanation which he is hereinbefore required to give---

-    he commits an offence and is liable on summary conviction before a District Court Judge to a fine not exceeding $10 for each day during which his refusal or neglect continues; and the offender shall, in addition thereto, be liable to make compensation to any person who has sustained loss or damage by reason of his refusal or neglect.
+    he commits an offence and is liable on conviction before a District Court Judge to a fine not exceeding $10 for each day during which his refusal or neglect continues; and the offender shall, in addition thereto, be liable to make compensation to any person who has sustained loss or damage by reason of his refusal or neglect.

     Compare: 1915 No 35 s 184

+    Section 212: amended, on 1 July 2013, by [section 413][440] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 212: amended, on 1 June 2002, by [section 65(1)][355] of the Land Transfer (Computer Registers and Electronic Lodgement) Amendment Act 2002 (2002 No 11).

-    Section 212: amended, on 1 April 1980, pursuant to [section 18(2)][462] of the District Courts Amendment Act 1979 (1979 No 125).
+    Section 212: amended, on 1 April 1980, pursuant to [section 18(2)][464] of the District Courts Amendment Act 1979 (1979 No 125).

 ##### 213 Authority to destroy instruments of title after 20 years